 - A strict worming and parasite control regime.

-- Maintain excellent hygiene by routines cleaning the aviary of discarded food and bird droppings.
+- Maintain excellent hygiene by routinely cleaning the aviary of discarded food and bird droppings.

 - Clean water dishes daily.

-- Remove fresh food before they begin to rot or ferment.
+- Remove fresh foods before they begin to rot or ferment.

 Well looked-after Plum-headed parakeets will live for 20-30 years.